kevinlowe0x3F7/ios-decal-proj4/README.md

 * DetailedRestaurantView
     * View that contains more information than the basic profile, such as recent reviews, location, business hours, phone number, etc.
-* AccountCreationView
-    * View to make a unique account, presented for first-time users.

 ### Controller
 * MainRestaurantViewController